dbltnk/cop-reader/README.md

 - Find a good default template for accessible text rendering
 - Client-side scipting for accessibility and usability features (below)
 - Host static site on GitHub pages
+- Human and automated QA to prevent any differences to the official PDF

 ## Features:
 - Disclaimer & contribution guide